cerb/cerb.github.io/_guides/integrations/azure/o365-xoauth.md

 ---
 title: Authenticate an Office365 mailbox using XOAUTH2
-excerpt: A step-by-step guide for using XOAUTH2 to authenticate against Office365 accounts
+excerpt: This page provides a comprehensive guide on how to authenticate an Office365 mailbox using XOAUTH2 in Cerb.
+summary: This page provides a comprehensive guide on how to authenticate an Office365 mailbox using XOAUTH2 in Cerb.
+It outlines the steps to configure an Azure app and set up mail transport with specific details for SMTP settings.
+The guide also includes instructions on configuring a mailbox in Cerb, testing the mailbox connection, and ensuring proper functionality by running the scheduler.
+The document emphasizes the transition from legacy passwords to OAuth2 access tokens for Office365, highlighting Cerb's support for XOAUTH2 authentication since version 9.6.
+permalink: /guides/integrations/azure/o365-xoauth/
 social_image_url: /assets/images/guides/azure/cerb-and-azure.png
 layout: integration
 topic: Integrations